webplatform/docs/tutorials/absolute_and_fixed_positioning/index.md

  } </pre>
 </li>
 <li>
-<p>Save and reload, and you should see a yellow square in the bottom right-hand corner of the larger grey square, and a cyan-coloured square in the bottom right-hand corner of the larger blue square.
-The grey and yellow squares appear in front of the blue and cyan squares, since the grey square has <code>z-index:1</code>.</p>
+<p>Save and reload, and you should see a yellow square in the bottom right-hand corner of the larger gray square, and a cyan-colored square in the bottom right-hand corner of the larger blue square.
+The gray and yellow squares appear in front of the blue and cyan squares, since the gray square has <code>z-index:1</code>.</p>
 </li>
 <li>
 <p>What if you want the cyan square in front of all the other squares?
-All you need to do is to give it a higher stack level than the grey square.
-Actually, it’s enough to give it the ''same'' stack level as the grey square, since the cyan square appears later in the markup.
+All you need to do is to give it a higher stack level than the gray square.
+Actually, it’s enough to give it the ''same'' stack level as the gray square, since the cyan square appears later in the markup.
 Let’s try that—make the following change to your CSS:</p>

 <pre>#second span {
    background-color: #0ff;